DrupalizeMe/drupal7-psdtotheme-series/presentations/slides/06-base.md

 ## Summary

 - Base styles provide the starting point for the rest of your theme.
-- Typically they include HTML-element overrides for headings, and variable definitions, such as colours.
+- Typically they include HTML-element overrides for headings, and variable definitions, such as colors.
 - Your base styles may also include external libraries, such as reset or normalize.